-If you have dental insurance coverage, it may cover part or all of the cost of dental implants.
+If you have dental insurance coverage, it might cover part or all of the cost of dental implants.

 To find out exactly how much your dental insurance plan will pay for implants, we can submit a pre-determination of benefits to your insurance company.
 We can do this after you come in for your free consultation, when we know what will be involved in your implant procedure.

 In the meanwhile, if you would like to learn more about your dental insurance coverage, you can check with your human resources department and/or read through your policy.

 When it comes to potential out-of-pocket costs and what you may have to pay for dental implants, here’s what you should be looking for:

 Deductible On Your Dental Insurance Plan